Nursing Graduate Programs in Puerto Rico

 The plethora of graduate nursing programs may seem daunting, however, you can refine your search to narrow down your choices is you search by location, or you could even pursue direct entry msn programs.
 Use the city, state or country tabs to determine whether the program you are looking for is offered nearby or whether relocation will be necessary.

 Admission to Masters in Nursing programs vary a great deal.
 Traditional MSN programs are those that build upon the Bachelor of Science in Nursing (BSN).
-Nursing grad schools with these MSN programs typically require candidates to have earned their BSN in a college accredited by the Commission on Collegiate Nursing Education or by the National League for Nursing Accrediting Commission.
-Applicants might also need to have a valid state RN license, GRE scores, letters of reference, essay and nursing experience
+Some of the best nursing schools with these MSN programs typically require candidates to have earned their BSN in a college accredited by the Commission on Collegiate Nursing Education or by the National League for Nursing Accrediting Commission.
+Applicants might also need to have a valid state RN license, GRE scores, letters of reference, essay and nursing experience.

 Graduate Nursing certificates are courses of study that could add onto existing nursing skills.
 Often just a few courses and credits (e.g. 12 credits), nurses could study to gain clinical competency and apply evidence-based practices.